Science as a Force for Progress Part 1: From Superstition to Evidence

 The Difference Between Science and Religion in Explaining how the World Works

-As the body of scientific knowledge has grown over time it has replaced religious explanations with scientific explanations.
+As the body of scientific knowledge has grown over time it has replaced religious explanations with scientific explanations – offering clear reasons to be an atheist.
 Religion still thinks it can provide answers to questions that science can’t yet answer, but that doesn’t mean that science won’t ever answer them.
 The remarkable progress of scientific knowledge over the past few centuries is one of the strongest reasons to abandon your religion and become an atheist.

 Further Reading: Science as a Candle in the Dark by Carl Sagan; The Magic of Reality by Richard Dawkins; The God Delusion by Richard Dawkins; A Devil’s Chaplain by Richard Dawkins; Letter to a Christian Nation by Sam Harris; God and the Folly of Faith: The Incompatibility of Science and Religion by Victor Stenger